nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Existing values will be updated to the input values.

 <div markdown="span" class="alert alert-info">:information_source: **Info:**
-At least one of the optional fields must be provided.
+At least one of the optional parameters must be provided.
 </div>

 Parameters: